uwplse/pumpkin-pi/README.md

 ## Understanding the Code

 The top-level is in `ornamental.ml4`, which outsources to `frontend.ml`.
 From there, the two major functionalities are the search algorithm in `automation/search` and the lifting algorithm in `automation/lift`.
-A description of these implementations can be found in Sections 5.1.1 and 5.1.2 of the paper; the relevant theory behind these is in Sections 3.2, 4.1, and Appendix A.2.
 Please ping me if you have any questions, or create an issue so that I can patch up the code to better correspond to the paper.

 ## Running